ADesprets/TLS/README.md

 # Introduction
 This paper is an attempt to explain TLS.
 I have been asked this question many times so want to share my little knowledge on the subject.
 You will find here the basis of better understanding what is behind and the challenges to manage keys.
 This should help you to configure any product when using TLS.
 # Fundamentals
+In this first chapter, I provide the building blocks needed to understand correctly how SSK (/TLS) is working.

 ## Symmetric encryption
 ### Principle and definitions
 The principle with symmetric encryption is simply to use the same key to encrypt and decrypt the plain text.
 The value of the key used in the sample below is 6.